Skip to main content

 deletedAll data has been removed.

 A 24-hour grace period applies before deletion starts.
-As soon as deletion is requested, the connection moves to the pending_deletion status and Terminal stops syncing it, excludes it from data delivery, and stops emitting webhooks for it — ensuring that no further data is ingested or delivered during the grace period.
+As soon as deletion is requested, the connection moves to the pending_deletion status and Terminal stops syncing it, excludes it from data delivery, and stops emitting data webhooks for it — ensuring that no further data is ingested or delivered during the grace period.
 The request can still be cancelled at any point before the grace period ends.
 After that, the connection transitions to the deleting status, data removal begins, and the process can no longer be stopped.
-Deletion typically completes within 48 hours of the original request.
+Deletion is expected to complete within 48 hours of the original request.

 Delete via the dashboard